1. DEFINITIONS & INTERPRETATION

 When you deal in investments overseas, you agree that CREDO may hold your money at any approved bank or pass your money to an intermediate broker, settlement agent or counterparty outside the UK.
 In such circumstances, the legal and regulatory regime applying to the bank, broker, agent or counterparty with which your money is held will be different from that of the UK and in the event of a default of the bank, broker, agent or counterparty your money may be treated differently from the position which would apply if the money was in the UK.

 Any balances due to you which are unclaimed by you on an account which has not been active for six years will cease to be client money and will be retained by us.
-We will take reasonable steps to locate you and give you at least
+We will take reasonable steps to locate you and give you at least28 days’ notice should we intend to exercise these

 rights, and should we do so we undertake to make good any valid claim that may be subsequently made against any balances we have retained in this way.